The Importance of Mentorship to Build a Better Future

 About Jebsen & Jessen Group

-We are an ASEAN-focused industrial conglomerate with a diverse network of businesses spanning manufacturing, engineering, and distribution activities.
+We are an industrial conglomerate with a diverse network of businesses spanning manufacturing, engineering, mining, and distribution activities.

-The five core business units - Cable TechnologyIngredientsLife SciencesPackaging and Technology - are present in nine countries and deliver through various locations across Australia, China, Indonesia, Malaysia, Myanmar, Philippines, Singapore, Thailand and Vietnam.
-Our 11 manufacturing facilities are in Indonesia, Malaysia, Myanmar, Singapore and Vietnam.
-Our 2,800 people work as one to develop meaningful products and services for the 20,000 customers we serve.
+The six core business units - Cable Technology, GarnetIngredientsLife SciencesPackaging and Technology - are present in 15 countries and deliver through various locations across Australia, Brazil, China, Germany (Europe), India (South Asia), Indonesia, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam, USA, Saudi Arabia, and UAE.

 Jebsen & Jessen Group forms part of a global family enterprise that dates back to a trading partnership formed in Hong Kong in 1895.
-Beyond the region we are closely connected to a network of sister companies in Australia, Europe and Greater China.
+Beyond the region, we are closely connected to a network of sister companies in Australia, Europe and Greater China.

-For more information, visit www.jjsea.com.
+For more information, visit www.jjsea.com

 Contact